Top Baseball Prospects for 2014 and Beyond

 Remember: this page is the result of an automatic process that re-sorts and re-ranks players often.

 If you think you have found a mistake, please read

 this blog entry before telling us.
 Then tell us.

 Current Overall SB ranking shown in grid below.

-Georgia's Byron Buxton, the second overall pick of the 2012 Draft, is a speedy outfielder tucked away in the Twins farm system.
-With a natural base-stealing ability and plus speed in the outfield, he could be a future centerfield star in Minnesota.
+Georgia's Byron Buxton, the second overall pick of the 2012 Draft, is a speedy outfielder who might be the best overall offensive prospect in baseball today.
+With a natural base-stealing ability and plus speed in the outfield, he's a future star no matter how you slice it, and he's a very good bet to make a Mike Trout-sized impression on MLB in the near future.
 At the plate, he's a line-drive hitter with a little pop for now, but his excellent bat speed and ability to adjust portends a better future than that.
 Minnesota is well-known for cooking their prospects until they're well-done, and the team is a lot more than one bat away from contention, so don't expect him immediately.
 When he does arrive, however, it should be for the long haul.